minipigus/FAAS-TERMINAL/README.md

 Password: DMR is safe

 Passwords are encrypted in code, so I'm writing them here.
 And yes, encryption is a feature too!!!
+This programme is made in Python programming languages.
+So you need to compile it to run it.